-Johanna Gibson, Herchel Smith Professor of Intellectual Property Law, Queen Mary University of London
+Johanna Gibson, Herchel Smith Professor of Intellectual Property Law, Queen Mary University of London, UK

-Lord Hoffmann, Honorary Professor of Intellectual Property Law, Queen Mary University of London
+Lord Hoffmann, Honorary Professor of Intellectual Property Law, Queen Mary University of London, UK

 The outstanding quality of the editorial team and distinguished international advisory board ensures that this journal makes an important contribution to expanding critical and intellectual debate in the scholarship of intellectual property law, policy and development.